Is the Driver Always Responsible?

 Choosing the Right Motorcycle Insurance

-The Motorcycle Law Group represents motorcycle riders in Virginia, West Virginia, North Carolina, South Carolina and Georgia.
+The Motorcycle Law Group represents motorcycle riders in Virginia and North Carolina,.
 All of those states – except Virginia – require motorcyclists to carry minimum insurance coverage.
 Although it is not legally required in Virginia, riders who choose not to acquire motorcycle insurance are charged a $500 opt-out fee when renewing their registration.
 It should be noted that annual minimum coverage premiums are likely not that much more expensive than the fee.
 The Virginia fee entitles you to no coverage whatsoever.
-If you were to get in a motorcycle accident there’s a possibility you would…
+If you were to get in a motorcycle accident there’s a possibility you would receive no compensation for your…

 Laws For Parking Your Motorcycle